googleapis/gapic-generator-kotlin/RUNNING.md

 ### Usage

 Run the container and mount the directory that contains the source files that you want to format to `/src` inside the container.
-It will format all files recursively using the rules defined in `format.xml`.
 For example, to format the files in the current directory use:

 ```
-  $ docker run --rm -it -v $PWD:/src formatter
   $ docker run --rm -it -v $PWD:/src javaformatter
   $ docker run --rm -it -v $PWD:/src ktlint
 ```

-### Customizing

-You can replace `/usr/ide/format.xml` with your own formatter configuration to customize the settings for the intelliJ formatter.
-See the official [documentation](https://www.jetbrains.com/help/idea/settings-code-style.html) for more details.

-Alternatively, you may override the defaults for any of the formatters by passing arguments to the commands.
-See the `Dockerfile` for the default set of arguments.

-### Why So Many Formatters

-ktlint does not currently fix long lines so the Intellij formatter is used for most things, and it gives us options.
-Alright, perhaps we just like formatters...